 If you’re traveling to Mexico or Canada, your home phone plan may already include these countries, so double check and you could save a bit of money.

-It’s also worth mentioning that although you’ll have coverage in your destination, it doesn’t necessarily mean it’ll be the best coverage.
 While you’re looking into plans with your provider, be sure to check the data speeds so you don’t arrive with any surprises.

 Below we’ve broken down some of the most popular international phone plans with U.S. network providers:

-T-Mobile Cellular Plan
+T-Mobile

-- Plan: International Pass
+- International Pass:

 Google Fi